AAspCodes/tiktotube/README.md

 stretch goals:
 youtube api that allows auto upload? better control over which kind of videos get downloaded from tiktok.(different catagories etc)

+TODO:
+The main challenge of this project implementing tiktok_scrapper.py and the use of selenium.